Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 > Macros are expanded at compile time, so that the actual generated codes will replace the macro before the program is executed.
 When you want to use macro to generate code in compile level, you need to put `!` right after the name of macro.
 > You can also make your codes be a macro.
 However, there is no free lunch.
 Macro makes you comfortable in writing a program or save execution time (by avoiding function call) but your compile time might also increase as much you use macro.

-Before talking about data structures and syntaxes of Rust, I will put the general naming rules.
+And before talking about data structures and syntaxes of Rust, I will put the general naming rules.

 | Item | Convention |
 | --- | --- |